heimrichhannot/contao-pwa-bundle/README.md

 A bundle to provide progressive web app support for contao.

-> This bundle is currently in progress an not ready for production.
+> This bundle is still in beta.
+Use at your own risk!
+Precaching currently only works for Webpack/Encore enabled pages.

 This bundle is using [PHP Web Push lib](https://github.com/web-push-libs/web-push-php) to provide push notifications.

 ## Features

 * Create and register manifest file for each page root
-* Create and register service worker for each page root (Default service worker currently only works for page with build/manifest.json file in web root (precaches webpack assets)) and page scope `/de/`
+* Create and register service worker for each page root
+* Subscribe to Push Notifications button as Content Element
+* send custom push notifications from backend

 ## Setup